Southwestern-style crepes pair well with roasted poblano-tomatillo cream sauce

 Roasted poblano-tomatillo-cream sauce

-This versatile sauce, with its light, bright flavors, suits grilled or roast chicken, pork or fish, and can serve as a salad dressing if you like – thin it with a bit of olive oil if it’s too thick for your taste in that use.
+This versatile sauce, with its light, bright flavors, suits grilled or roasted chicken, pork or fish, and can serve as a salad dressing if you’d like — thin it with a bit of olive oil if it’s too thick for your taste in that use.
 It will keep, refrigerated, for about a week.

 Ingredients